latex3/latex3/l3in2e/readme.txt

 module also contains a test file which is generated along with the package.

-l3messages
+l3msg
 =====

-Module providing a new mechanism to provide longer warning and error messages based on storing the messages in external files.
+Module providing a new mechanism to provide user messages.

 l3calc
 =====